 One very specific staffing issue for the City to consider in making decisions about future improvements to park and recreation facilities is the cost to maintain restrooms if they are included in a proposed package of improvements.
 Even pre-fabricated restrooms take around 20 minutes to clean per cleaning, not including transportation time.
 They generally require cleaning two to three times per day.
 This is equivalent to approximately seven (7) hours per week for each permanent restroom added to a city park.
-Stick built restrooms tend to be more expensive to maintain require even more time to clean.
+Stick built restrooms tend to be more expensive to maintain and require even more time to clean.
 Attachment 2 to this document describes these costs in more detail.

-In determining whether to add permanent restrooms to a given park facility and what type of restrooms to provide, the City should consider the added cost of maintenance and that this should be addressed within the budget to sustain a desirable level of maintenance at existing and new facilities.
+In determining whether to add new or improved amenities to a given park facility, and what type of restrooms to provide, the City should consider any added maintenance costs.
+These added costs should be budgeted for to sustain a desirable level of maintenance at existing and new facilities.
 Other considerations include vandalism, accessibility, and consistent park aesthetic style.
 Connection to sewer, electrical and water line availability, and other locational characteristics also are important when determining the type of restroom facility that is appropriate for each park.